 Written by: Alex Popa

-Antiviruses such as Avast are specifically made to detect these intrusions, warn you, and ideally quarantine them.
-After that, you can deal with the problem in whatever way you see fit.
+Antiviruses such as Avast are specifically made to detect these intrusions, warn you, and push them to quarantine.

-In this article, we’ll be dealing with Avast’s red flags and how to deal with them.
+In this article, we’ll be investigating Avast’s infected router warnings and how to deal with them.

-When Avast tells you that your router has been compromised and that your network connections are being routed through a malicious remote server, it will stop all ongoing activities and stop you from using the router.
+When Avast tells you that your router has been compromised and that your network connections are being routed through a malicious remote server, it will stop all connectivity and block the internet.